carlosbg1991/80211DigitalCancellationFD/README.md

 This code evaluates two Digital Cancellation methods for a Full Duplex system, in the Frequency and Time domain respectivelly.
 To that end, two
 WiFi frames will be generated, passed through a TGn channel Model A, and AWGN.
 Impairments will be incorporated at the receiver such as Frequency Offset or IQ Imbalanced, in order to emulate a real radio behavior.

-Since no WLAN System Toolbox was available at the moment of implementing this code, we took the work in [1] as a reference, and adapted their C++  code into Matlab code accordingly.
+Since no WLAN System Toolbox was available at the moment of implementing this code, the work in [1] was taken as a baseline and their C++ code was addapted to Matlab accordingly.

 ## Simulation configuration